publishpress/PublishPress-Blocks/src/readme.txt

 16. Custom Styles for Blocks: You create custom CSS styles and make them available to end users.

 == Changelog ==

+= 2.12.0 - 11 Mar 2022 =
+  * Add: Ad to upgrade to Pro for Advanced List block

 = 2.11.6 - 10 Mar 2022 =
   * Add: Improved design for Advanced Tabs remove and add settings